 Urad dal: 1 and half teaspoon

 Peel the outer layers and cut the inner layer of the banana stem into small slices.

-Whip the yogurt with the salt and asafoetida and add the banana stem.
+Whip the yogurt with salt and asafoetida and add the banana stem.

-Temper the elements and add it to the yogurt and banana stem mix.
+Temper the elements and add them to the yogurt and banana stem mix.